Agoric/documentation/main/ertp/api/purse.md

 You change a `purse`'s balance by calling either `deposit()` (to add assets) or `withdraw()` (to remove assets) on it.
-A `purse` can be empty, meaning it has a balance value of 0 (which depending on the kind of asset, could also be that just aren't any, say, theater tickets in the `purse`).
+A `purse` can be empty, meaning it has a balance value of 0 (which, for a ticket-holding `purse`, means that there just aren't any theater tickets in the `purse`).

 Unlike `payments`, `purses` are not meant to be sent to others.
 To transfer digital assets, you should withdraw a `payment` from a `purse` and